American Energy Signs Agreement to Acquire Second Appalachian Basin Energy Services Company

-ALLENTOWN, PA, Sept.
-17, 2021 (GLOBE NEWSWIRE) -- via NewMediaWire -- American Energy Partners, Inc. (“American Energy”) (PINK: AEPT), a diversified energy company, is pleased to announce it has agreed to acquire (the “Acquisition”) a second privately held energy services company (“Company”) operating in the Appalachian Basin.
+ALLENTOWN, PA , Sept.
+20, 2021 (GLOBE NEWSWIRE) -- via NewMediaWire – American Energy Partners, Inc. (“American Energy”) (PINK: AEPT), a diversified energy company, is pleased to announce it has agreed to acquire (the “Acquisition”) a second privately held energy services company (“Company”) operating in the Appalachian Basin.
 The Company focuses on providing facility maintenance, transportation, logistics and environmental services to the energy and industrial sectors.

 The Acquisition is anticipated to increase American Energy’s 2022 annualized revenue by six (6) million dollars to over twelve (12) million dollars with forecasted operating income of two (2) million dollars.
 The acquisition would increase American Energy’s workforce to over 100 employees.